The prerequisites for this class are German III or equivalent proficiency.

-- Cultures: Students gain an understanding of different German cultural practices, products and perspectives by studying German fairy tales, homeless people and German humor, and by teaching concepts of German culture to elementary school students.
+- Cultures: Students gain an understanding of different German cultural practices, products and perspectives by studying German fairy tales and German humor.

-- Connections: Students reinforce and further their knowledge of other disciplines by studying the problem of homelessness, by practicing map reading skills, and by exploring logical connections and conclusions.
+- Connections: Students reinforce and further their knowledge of other disciplines by practicing map reading skills and by exploring logical connections and conclusions.

 - Comparisons: Students learn about language in general and about the concept of culture by studying examples of German humor, contextual clues, grammatical concepts, and problems of communication.

-- Communities: Students use German both within and beyond the school setting by teaching German to elementary school children and exploring selected German websites.
-Students use German for personal enrichment and enjoyment by writing their ownfairy tale, learning how to read German novels and studying examples of German humor.
+- Communities: Students use German both within and beyond the school setting by exploring selected German websites.
+Students use German for personal enrichment and enjoyment by writing their own fairy tale, learning how to read German novels and studying examples of German humor.

 Unit 2 - Der Fall Schlachter: Students will use global reading strategies to read a mystery novel in Geman.
 Students will also keep a diary in German.